DevinVinson/WordPress-Plugin-Boilerplate/README.md

 Plugin screenshots can be saved to one of two locations:

-* The traditional location is to keep them in the root of the plugin directory.
+1. The old way is to keep them in the root of the plugin directory.
 This will increase the size of the download of the plugin, but make the images accessible for those who install it.
+This is deprecated in the WordPress Plugin Boilerplate
-* Alternatively, you can save the screenshots in the `assets` directory, as well.
+2. With the alternative way, you can save the screenshots in the `assets` directory, as well.
 The repository will look here for the screenshot files as well; however, they will not be included in the plugin download thus reducing the size of the plugin.
+As of its latest version, the WordPress Plugin Boilerplate now follows this convention.